apache/rocketmq-exporter/rocketmq_exporter_use_example.md

   - /etc/prometheus/rules/*.rules
 ```

 Secondly, create an alert file in the directory /etc/prometheus/rules/.
-The content will be like as follows.
+The content of rules file will be like as follows.
 For more details, please refer to the file [example.rules](./example.rules)

 ```
 groups: